kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## About Me

 I am a Master's Student in Computer Science at the Jacobs School of Engineering at UC San Diego.
 I received my B.S. in Mathematics-Computer Science at UCSD from 2020-2022.
 My hobbies include reading, writing, dancing, feeding goats, hiking, swimming, and traveling.
-You can find my sister's, Liz Izhikevich, website [here](https://lizizhikevich.github.io/).
+You can find my sister's website here: [Liz Izhikevich](https://lizizhikevich.github.io/).

 * * *
 ## Photo Gallery